 - Innovation— We will continually seek to provide excellent service through the development of new and improved methods to reduce hunger.

-Currently, we operate a total of 14 community food programs, each of which is designated to address the needs of those who are experiencing hunger and food insecurity.
+We operate a total of 21 programs, each of which is designed to address the needs of those who are experiencing hunger and food insecurity